 Digital marketing, like any discipline, has its own lexicon.
-If you decide to capitalize on digital services and the competitive edge they provide, it’s important to understand what these terms mean.
-Below are some of the most commonly used (and most important) words and phrases in digital marketing.
+If you decide to capitalize on digital services and the competitive edge they provide, it’s important to understand what these marketing terms mean.
+Below are some of the most commonly used (and most important) marketing terms and phrases in digital marketing.

 A/B Testing (or Split Testing)

 This form of testing is used to determine which of two variations of a marketing-related item (email, social media ad, website landing page, etc.) has the bigger positive impact on results.
 Factors as seemingly insignificant as the color of a “Learn More” button can be very important when hundreds or thousands of people will see and react (or not react) to them.